xiix0/scam/README.md

-Q:	What do you call a boomerang that doesn't come back?
+Q:	What looks like a cat, flies like a bat, brays like a donkey, and
+	plays like a monkey?
-A:	A stick.
+A:	Nothing.